cathalmccabe/xup_fpga_vivado_flow/docs/lab1.md

 6. Click **OK** and then click **Discard** to close it without saving the waveform.

-### Synthesize the Design

-#### Synthesize the design with the Vivado synthesis tool and analyze the Project Summary output.
+### Synthesize the Design and Analyze the Project Summary Output.

 1. Click on **Run Synthesis** under the *SYNTHESIS* tasks of the *Flow Navigator* pane.